 - This one is probably the most important : LISTEN TO YOUR BODY – listen to any pain… If something hurts, if possible, don’t do it.
 If the pain is allowed to flare up, it can take a long time to settle down again.

 - Move often but focus on small movements.

 - Listen for the subtle clues that you are aggravating the SPD.
 Sometimes if you don’t pay attention during the day, you may not feel the effects of what you are doing until later in the day or after you have laid down to go to sleep.

 - When climbing stairs, take one step at a time.
 Step up onto one step with your best leg and then bring your other leg to meet it.
 Repeat with each step.

 - BIRTH – the best position for SPD for birthing is generally on all fours.
-The classic squatting position or semi-reclined position on your back with the knees up in a squat like position, these two can really aggravate the condition.
-If aggravate in birth, the SPD can persist for weeks after baby is born.
+The classic squatting position or semi-reclined position on your back with the knees up in a squat like position, can really aggravate the condition.
+If aggravated in birth, the SPD can persist for weeks after baby is born.
 The all fours birthing position keeps the knees more together and tends to feel the best during birthing for women with SPD.

 If you liked this article you might also like reading these two blog posts.